 “Rough hood here, huh?”

-Both Karen and the older woman looked confused by Marie’s question.
+Both Karen and the older woman looked confused by her question.
 No matter.
 It was showtime.

 “Listen, ladies,” started Marie, carefully keeping her voice lower than usual and doing all possible to use words and phrases Karen wouldn’t recognize.
 “I’m Detective Marsha Smith.”
 She flipped open some phony ID.
 “Homicide.
 Here to ask you some questions about some alleged occurrences at this storage space.”